gottacatchenall/ms_data_schema_macroecology/manuscript.md

-easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity monitoring [@Kuhl2020EffBio], and **3)** aid in open sharing and reproduceability of published results [@Borregaard2016MorRep;
+easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity monitoring [@Kuhl2020EffBio], and **3)** aid in open sharing and reproducability of published results [@Borregaard2016MorRep;
 @Zimmerman2008NewKno].
 We then briefly review approaches to data standardization developed in other fields of study, in order to learn what makes an open standard succeed in promoting data sharing, and what doesn't.
 Based on the